lesreddy/tw-tetris/readme.md

 ### Goals

-The primary purpose was to build a game with as much Javascript as possible to expediate the developers (a beginner) learning of it.
+The primary purpose was to build a very recognisable game for the user/player with as much Javascript as possible to expediate the developers (a beginner) learning of it.

 ### User Stories